RethinkRobotics/sdk-docs/README.md

 Welcome to the Rethink Robotics Docs Repo
 ========

-Wiki Documentation is on Wiki tab of this page.
+Wiki Documentation is on the [Wiki](https://github.com/RethinkRobotics/sdk-docs/wiki) tab of this page.